Performance comparisons with Triamec's latest drives

 Thanks to once again improved current and position measurement, true nm steps become possible with the new generation: on the IST test bench with an air-bearing axis with linear motor and 250nm encoder, which was already used for the earlier measurements, the TSD80-2 achieved a 1σ standstill noise of 140pm.
 This at a measurement bandwidth of 17.4kHz (blue graph).

 For comparison, 140pm is the diameter of an aluminum atom.
 To confirm the IPT results, Triamec compared the TS151 and the TSD80-10 in its own lab in December 2020 on a 2μm scale cross-roller bearing machine tool axis with a linear motor.
 The TS151 achieved a 1σ standstill noise of 445pm.
-The TSD80-10 achieved 182pm, more than twice as good.
+The new generation TSD80-10 achieved 182pm, more than twice as good.

 2-6x better path fidelity